Köp Atarax på nätet Helsingborg (Heliport ), Sverige Projects 34 & 35

 SCAF's 2017 Programme

 ‘Shigeru Ban’s 2017 SCAF project echoes the Foundation’s inaugural 2008 Ai Weiwei Project at a number of significant levels.
-Born in Japan and China respectively in 1957 – these creative titans share a number of preoccupations which resonate strongly with me personally.
-Via art & architecture they both actively engage with society at large, focussing on the dispossessed, the homeless and the disempowered.
+Born in Japan and China respectively in 1957 – these creative titans share a number of preoccupations, which resonate strongly with me personally.
+Via art & architecture they both actively engage with society at large, focusing on the dispossessed, the homeless and the disempowered.
 Their methodologies may differ; their goals clearly intersect.
-With this exhibition, SCAF will bookend its ten years as a commissioning institution with two of the cultural world’s internationally renowned elder statesmen’. said Dr Gene Sherman, Executive Director SCAF.
+With this exhibition, SCAF will bookend its ten years as a commissioning institution with two of the cultural world’s internationally renowned elder statesmen’ said broker opzioni binarie con bonus senza deposito italiano Dr Gene Sherman, Executive Director, SCAF.

 SCAF’s exhibition will shine a spotlight on Japanese architect Ban’s pioneering and resourceful designs and importantly his dedication to humanitarian efforts around the world.